Updated August 2024

 Shortly after your guest’s departure, let them know how much you enjoyed having them stay at your home, and that you will be renting your home again next year if they are interested in returning.
 A good practice is to include this in your follow-up email, when you also let them know that their security deposit is on its way back to them and you ask them for a guest review.
 If you are planning to raise your rates, perhaps offer them either the old price or a rate in between the old and the new.

 Create a deadline by which you need to receive a commitment.
 But don’t be too lenient!
-In the past, some homeowners used to wait until January 1.
-But given the early booking trend, your reserving multiple weeks for past guests until then could result in many lost bookings if any of them decide not to return.
+In the past, some homeowners waited until January 1.
+But given the early booking trend, your reserving multiple weeks for past guests until January could result in lost bookings if they decide not to return.
 It’s not unreasonable to require a commitment by September 15 or October 1.

 You can also allow your repeat guests a “right of first refusal.”
-As soon as you receive a new inquiry for a week tentatively held for a repeat guest, respond right away that you just need to check with your former guests.
-Give your repeat guests 24-48 hours to commit, and then confirm either way to the new inquirers.
+As soon as you receive a new inquiry for a week tentatively held for a repeat guest, promptly respond that you just need to check with your former guests.
+Give your repeat guests 24-48 hours to commit, and then confirm either way with the new inquirers.

-Just keep in mind that your delay in letting the new inquirer know could cost you that new booking as they may not be willing to wait.
+Just keep in mind that your delay in letting the new inquirer know if they can book your home could cost you that new booking as they may not be willing to wait.
 Often, they have inquired about other homes as well and are anxious to book.

-Thus, you must judge the “value” of your repeat guest.
+It is up to you to determine the “value” of your repeat guest.
 What is the likelihood that they would return?
 If they are already a returning guest, you might prefer to give them a longer grace period to confirm than a guest who has stayed with you only once.

 If your former guests do inform you that they’d like to return, be sure to require a deposit and a signed lease.